cylc/cylc-flow/doc/src/introduction.rst

    :align: center

    A single cycle point dependency graph for a simple suite.
-   The dependency graph for a single forecast cycle point of a simple example suite.
-Tasks *a*, *b*, and *c* represent forecast models, *d*, *e* and *f* are post processing or product generation tasks, and *x* represents external data that the upstream forecast model depends on.
+   The dependency graph for a single cycle point of a simple example suite.
+Tasks *a*, *b*, and *c* represent models, *d*, *e* and *f* are post processing or product generation tasks, and *x* represents external data that the upstream model depends on.

 .. _fig-time-one: